AdityaK0/FullStackNoteApp-Django-ReactJs/README.md

 ## 🌟 Project Overview

-This repository contains a full-stack note-taking application built using Django(DRF) for the backend and ReactJS for the frontend.
-The application allows users to create, read, update, pin, unpin and delete notes efficiently.
+This repository contains a full-stack note-taking application built using Django (DRF) for the backend and ReactJS for the frontend.
+It features secure user authentication with JWT, allowing users to register, log in, and logout.
+The application enables seamless CRUD operations on notes, including creating, reading, updating, deleting, pinning and unpinning.
+Additionally, it supports token management, automatic token refresh, and blacklist handling for enhanced security.

 ## 🚀 Project Architecture